burkewm/Unigine-Spline/README.md

 This is a spline and a spline drive for the Unigine Engine.

+*Its in development so not all is working!
+I try my best to fix some errors*!
 ## Docs

 The Spline.cs contains the main spline with all classes needed for the spline.
 The SplineDrive.cs is for creating a object which moves along the spline.